Skip to Content

 Background

-The OCPP is a new UK-led programme funded through the UK’s £500 million Blue Planet Fund.
-The Blue Planet Fund is financed through the UK Official Development Assistance (ODA) budget and will help eligible countries reduce poverty, through supporting the sustainable management of their marine environment.
-The OCPP has been launched with £5.7 million of funding in 2021-22.
-The programme will initially partner with up to seven countries and will look to expand in future years.
+The OCPP is a UK-led programme funded through the UK’s £500 million Blue Planet Fund.
+The Blue Planet Fund is financed through the UK Official Development Assistance (ODA) budget and is supporting developing countries to protect the marine environment and reduce poverty.

-The OCPP will provide demand-led technical assistance in marine science to partner countries, supporting them to overcome challenges that threaten marine environments and the livelihoods that depend on them.
+The OCPP is providing demand-led technical assistance in marine science to partner countries, supporting them to overcome challenges that threaten marine environments and the livelihoods that depend on them.

-The programme will work across three themes, recognising the interdependencies:
+The programme is working across three themes, recognising the interdependencies:

-- Sustainable Seafood: By supporting the development of the skills and expertise needed to support adoption of a sustainable seafood practices through employment of ‘One Health’ principles, the OCPP will reduce the risks such as the spread of zoonotic diseases from unsustainable or unsafe activities, and support trade in safe seafood.
+• Sustainable Seafood: The OCPP is supporting the development of the skills and expertise needed to adopt sustainable seafood practices.
+This will reduce risks such as the spread of zoonotic diseases from unsustainable or unsafe activities, and will support trade in safe seafood.

-- Marine Biodiversity: The OCPP will support countries with developing the skills and expertise needed to establish designated, well-managed and enforced Marine Protected Areas (MPAs).
+• Marine Biodiversity: The OCPP is helping countries to develop the skills and expertise needed to establish designated, well-managed and enforced marine protected areas.
 This work will support healthy ecosystems with thriving biodiversity and fisheries that communities rely on for food and livelihoods.

 Marine Biodiversity Theme Ambition